CiiDub/scripting_tricks/readme.md

 # Scripting Tricks
 A BBEdit package to help with scripting.

-Just getting started (3/20/20).
 I hope to add a fair amount to this.
 As I use scripts, clippings, text filters and find them worthy I’ll move them into this project.

 ## Rake Tasks
 - __rake package:install__ Installs Scripts, Text Filters, Clippings, and Resources for Scripting Tricks.